winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 * {:.verse}Just as the sky\\
 Is full of pure lapis lazuli,\\
 Now am I of pure faith,\\
-Full of the Buddha’s teaching.’
+Full of the Buddha’s teaching.”

 87\. “‘Great Govinda composed another verse:
 {:#p87}

-* {:.verse}“‘The gods and worldly people\\
+* {:.verse}“‘“The gods and worldly people\\
 Should all renounce the five desires.\\
 Removing the pollutants,\\
-They purely cultivate the religious life.’
+They purely cultivate the religious life.”

 88\. “‘The seven kings said to Great Govinda, “You could stay for a period of seven years.
 Enjoy the best of the world’s five desires, and share in their enjoyment.
 Afterward, we’ll renounce the kingdom.
 We’ll each be your disciple, and we’ll leave home together.
 Wouldn’t that also be good?
 You would get what you want, and we’ll also get something equal.”
 {:#p88}